Joe Viskocil

 Joseph Viskocil (December 21, 1952 – August 11, 2014) was an American special effects artist who had over 80 film credits from 1974 to 2014.
 He created special effects for some of the most famous movie franchises and was awarded an Academy Award for his work on Independence Day (1996).

 Career

 In 1977, Viskocil assisted John Dykstra and George Lucas in creating the pyrotechnics for Star Wars, including the explosion of the Death Star at the film's climax.
 In 1980, he returned to create pyrotechnics for The Empire Strikes Back.
 For the next three decades, he worked on films from the most famous franchises, including Ghostbusters, Batman and Star Trek.

 After serving as pyrotechnics supervisor for the 1996 film Independence Day, Viskocil was awarded the Academy Award for Best Visual Effects alongside Volker Engel, Douglas Smith and Clay Pinney at the 69th Academy Awards.
-Viskocil and miniature supervisor Mike Joyce were responsible for the creation of a 15-feet wide and 5-feet high miniature of the White House, built for destruction during the film.
+Viskocil and miniature supervisor Mike Joyce were responsible for the creation of a 15-foot-wide, 5-foot-high (4.57 metres by 1.52 metres) miniature of the White House, built for destruction during the film.